Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining Cosmology with Clustering using CAMELS-SAM

 Without the normalization to a fixed number density across all simulations and models, SFR- and stellar mass- selected clustering yields slightly improved cosmological constraints.
-For the stellar mass selections, $\Omega_{\text{M}}$ constraints stay the same or improve slightly, while $\sigma_8$ constraints notably improve by a few percent (dropping from approximately 6.3$\%$ to 4-5.5$\%$).
-For SFR selection, $\Omega_{\text{M}}$ constraints are about as good as when down-sampling is applied, when using the LFI loss.
-However, removing the down-sampling greatly improves the $\sigma_8$ constraints from the strong SFR selection.
-The clustering of all galaxies with SFR$> 1$ M$_{\odot}$ yr$^{-1}$ yields $\bar{\sigma}=0.065$ (8.1$\%$ error), much improved over the essentially unconstrained $\bar{\sigma}=0.103$ when taking a similarly strong SFR cut and then randomly down-sampling.
-We cannot confirm how much of the improvement comes from reduced Poisson noise, and how much comes from the additional information contained in the predicted number density values.
+For the stellar mass selections, $\Omega_{\text{M}}$ constraints stay the same or improve slightly, while $\sigma_8$ constraints notably improve by a few percent (dropping from approximately 6.3\% to 4-5.5\%).
+For SFR selection, $\Omega_{\text{M}}$ constraints are about as good as when down-sampling is applied (under the LFI loss).
+However, removing the down-sampling greatly improves the $\sigma_8$ constraints from the strong SFR selection, finding 8.1\% errors.
+This is much improved over the essentially unconstrained $\bar{\sigma}=0.103$ when taking a similarly strong SFR cut and then randomly down-sampling.
+Though we cannot confirm just how much of the improvement comes from reduced Poisson noise, our other results suggest that some of this improvement might be attributed to the additional information contained in the predicted number density values.

 The results of this experiment, at least with regard to cosmology, can be interpreted in a mixed way: constraints are often improved by including number density, especially for $\sigma_8$ when SFR selected samples are used, though not a significant amount of information about $\Omega_{\text{M}}$ is lost when randomly down-sampling to a fixed number density.
-The computational effort required to measure so many galaxies' clustering is not negligible, meaning that perhaps for an initial assessment of cosmology, randomly down-sampling could be a practical choice.
+The computational effort required to measure so many galaxies' clustering is not negligible, meaning that perhaps for an initial assessment of cosmology, randomly down-sampling would be a practical choice.
 We revisit this assessment when analyzing the constraints on the SC-SAM astrophysical parameters in \ref{subsec:SCSAM_densityredshift}.